 Barbados: Double Tax Treaties

-Barbados has a small number of double tax treaties, but the US and Canadian treaties in particular are extremely favourable for certain types of investor.
+Barbados has a number of double tax treaties, but the US and Canadian treaties in particular are extremely favourable for certain types of investor.
 The full list of countries Barbados has double tax treaties with is given below, together with their year of entry into force.

-The Barbados/US tax treaty dates from 1984, and was accompanied by an exchange of tax information agreement (see Other International Agreements below).
-The treaty creates opportunities for 3rd country investors in US real estate, and is also attractive to US manufacturers.
+The Barbados-US tax treaty dates from 1984, and was accompanied by an exchange of tax information agreement (see Other International Agreements below).
+The treaty is attractive to third country investors in US property and US manufacturers.
 Many US investors are exempted from US accumulated earnings tax on Barbadian profits - this is a rare feature in US tax treaties.
 A protocol to the US treaty signed in 1991 lowered withholding rates and introduced new 'limitations on benefits' rules.

-Technical discussions on the opening of negotiations have also been held with the Republic of Ireland, Brazil and South Africa, while Barbados has also explored the possibilty of new agreements with Slovakia.
+Technical discussions on the opening of negotiations have also been held with the Republic of Ireland, Brazil and South Africa, while Barbados has also explored the possibility of new agreements with Slovakia.

 In December 2009, the governments of the Netherlands and Barbados signed a protocol which amended the convention on the avoidance of double taxation that they share, in order to quash tax treaty abuse.
 The protocol in question amends the convention to prevent Dutch taxpayers from using the treaty to transfer dividends free of tax to a third country through the Caribbean territory.
 The new text also stipulates a tax rate of no more than 15% on dividends, and contains more stringent parameters on eligibility.